 Recommended for Luxury Hotels because: The Ritz-Carlton has a worldwide reputation for its luxury accommodations, and its Chicago hotel is no exception.

-Celebrities, heads of state, artists and other VIPs often stay at The Peninsula when they're visiting Chicago because the hotel offers five-star accommodations and service.
-In fact, The Peninsula Hotels are the only hotel brand to achieve the highest possible Five-Star status by Forbes Travel Guide across all ten of its properties.
+Celebrities, heads of state, artists and other VIPs often stay at The Peninsula when they're visiting Chicago because of its five-star accommodations and impeccable service.
+The Peninsula Chicago has received a Forbes Travel Guide Five-Star rating each year since its opening and in 2021, it was named the #1 Hotel in Chicago and #3 hotel in the U.S. by U.S. News and World Report.
 Everything about the hotel is elegant including rooms appointed with marble baths and premium bedding, and some with soaking tubs with city views.
-Spacious one-bedroom Junior Suites are the most popular among guests.
-The property features three distinctive restaurants, a sexy rooftop bar (Z-Bar) and a world-class spa.
-The spa, gym and indoor pool are pristine.
-As you'd expect from a hotel of this caliber, the service is top-notch.
+New room technology is impressive - tap the tablet next to your bed to change the temperature, listen to music from a Brazilian or Native American radio station or zone out with spa music while soaking in the tub.
+The property features three distinctive restaurants including spectacular Shanghai Terrace, the sexy rooftop Z-Bar and a world-class spa.
+As you'd expect from a hotel of this caliber, service is unparalleled.
 Situated along the Magnificent Mile, guests enjoy location and luxury.

 Recommended for Luxury Hotels because: The elegant Peninsula Chicago is a five-star hotel that brings traditional Asian service to a city that already has a plethora of warmth and hospitality.